Bolton School Sixth Form Boys

 We follow the AQA History Syllabus (7042) at A-Level.
 The A-Level consists of three components, two of which are assessed by an end of course exam and the third by an individual coursework investigation.
 The content for the two examined units is taught across the two A-Level years and boys will start the coursework in the summer term of Year 12, for submission in the spring term of Year 13.
 You will study a mixture of Modern European and British History and Medieval World History, including the rise of Fascism in Italy, the political, economic and social history of 19th Century Britain and the Age of the Crusades.
 You can see the full specification (syllabus) on the AQA website (http://www.aqa.org.uk/subjects/history/as-and-a-level).

 How will I be assessed?

-You will be taught by two members of the Department; for each Unit the principal themes, characters and problems of the periods being studied will be explained; you will then be required to develop this knowledge through wider reading and via other research.
-Classroom debate is also an important way of demonstrating your knowledge and understanding and is a key element of History in the sixth form.
+You will be taught by two members of the department during each of your A-Level years.
+For each unit, you will be taught about the main themes, characters and events of the periods being studied.
+You will then be required to develop your knowledge further through wider reading and research.

 Beyond the classroom